kenmoini/kenmoini.com/site/content/post/2021/11/sno-at-the-edge.md

 {{< imgItem src="/images/posts/2021/11/prism-view-nics.png" alt="Copy the MAC Address of the NIC" >}}
 {{< /imgSet >}}

-To set NMState configuration with the Assisted Installer service, you have to do so before downloading the Discovery ISO - thankfully, with one machine this is pretty easy to do:
+To set NMState configuration with the Assisted Installer service, you have to do so before downloading the Discovery ISO - thankfully, with one machine this is pretty easy to do.

+Make sure to get the Cluster UUID from the Assisted Installer Service, it's part of the URL in the Address Bar of your browser:

 ```bash
 ###############################################################################